 Source: freepik

 When it comes to trading cryptocurrencies in the U.S., the choice of platform is critical.
-The best platforms provide secure, user-friendly experiences with access to a wide range of crypto assets.
-Some of the leading exchange platforms include:
+The best platforms provide secure, user-friendly experiences and are now moving toward registering as Digital Commodity Exchanges under the new CLARITY Act framework.

 - Coinbase: One of the most popular exchanges, known for its simplicity and regulatory compliance in the U.S.